-When you practice mindfulness regularly, you learn how to manage your emotions throughout the day.
+Practicing mindfulness regularly teaches you how to manage your emotions throughout the day.
 This allows you to stay calm and collected under stressful conditions.
 And because you’ve learned how to deal with negative feelings without acting out physically, you gain an inner strength that gives you the ability to handle any situation calmly and effectively.

 It will reduce stress.

 Stress causes tension in muscles, nerves, glands, organs, tissues, cells, and DNA.
-As a result, it can cause serious medical problems including high blood pressure, ulcers, migraine headache, asthma attacks, stomach aches, backaches, neck pains, joint stiffness, muscle cramps, fatigue, irritability, poor appetite, frequent colds, sinus infections, skin rashes, hair loss, premature aging, obesity, diabetes, cardiovascular diseases, stroke, infertility, miscarriage, birth defects, miscarriages, and even death.
-By learning to relax through regular practices of mindfulness, you’ll be able to avoid these harmful consequences.
+As a result, it can cause serious medical problems, including high blood pressure, ulcers, migraine headaches, asthma attacks, stomach aches, backaches, neck pains, joint stiffness, muscle cramps, fatigue, irritability, poor appetite, frequent colds, sinus infections, skin rashes, hair loss, premature aging, obesity, diabetes, cardiovascular diseases, stroke, infertility, miscarriage, birth defects, miscarriages, and even death.
+You can avoid these harmful consequences by learning to relax through regular mindfulness practices.

 It will strengthen your immune system.

 Mindful breathing techniques boost immunity by increasing circulation and lymphatic drainage.
 These two processes remove toxins from the bloodstream and carry them away for elimination.
 They also stimulate the production of white blood cells that fight infection.